elizg/JavaScript-Algorithms/README.md

 Learning logic and syntax for JS algorithms, learning by doing.

-Planning to add arrow function syntax for each function as I progress.
+Planning to add arrow function syntax and TypeScript versions for each function as I progress.